Growth requires change.

 This is an experiment where two versions of the same web page are tested.
 In scenarios where you wish to test significant changes on an existing page, like a homepage redesign, you should opt for split URL testing.

 The idea is to change multiple variables on the same page and test all possible combinations simultaneously to see which performs best.
-For example, using this method, you can create multiple variations of a form where changes to the headline, number of fields, and color of the CTA button are tested simultaneously.
+For example, using this method, you can create multiple variations of a form where changes to the headline, number of fields, and the CTA button design are tested simultaneously.

 In multipage testing, you change specific elements across several pages and determine which page performs better based on how your visitors interact with them.